 11. If I'm not satisfied, can I get a refund?

-Refunds are available for any course within 30 days of purchase if you are dissatisfied.
-However, there will be a $25 refund fee.
+Good faith refunds are available within 14 days of purchase with a $15 refund fee.
+Failure to obtain a passing score for one of three post-test attempts does not qualify for obtaining a refund.
 Please allow us to remedy any disappointments by writing to us first.
 Our contact desk is available from Monday to Friday during business hours.
 If you would like a phone call rather than an email response, please provide times you’ll be available and where you can be reached. (a telephone number, a mobile number, and a direct line, including an extension, if any).

 12. Your current pricing is lower than what I originally paid when I purchased it in the last 30 days.
 Can I get a refund for the difference?